+Mother’s Day is complicated for me.
 An unknown Chinese birth mother occupies my thoughts in random moments all year around but never more so than right before Mother’s Day.
-You know…the one day out of the year that my family pretends it’s all about me.
-My kids serve me breakfast in bed and gift me with jewelry.
-Who doesn’t like cold toaster waffles and necklaces made from grubby elbow macaroni?
+This is the one day of the year when my family pretends its all about me.
+It goes a lot deeper than that.

 The night before Mother’s Day is more serious for me.
 It’s a time of reflection when I think about a woman I’ll never meet.
 My son is adopted.
 He was abandoned when he was two days old, probably because of medical needs his birth family couldn’t manage.

 I don’t know his beginnings.
 I don’t know anything about his genetics or the events that led to the decision not to parent.
 I have zero information about who he got his dimples or his stubborn streak from.
 In many ways his life began the day we met, in a hot, crowded government building when he was three years old.

 But it’s more complicated than that.
 My child’s life didn’t start the day he met me.
 I probably won’t ever know anything about his origins, but that doesn’t stop me from remembering the mother who came before me.
 I can almost-kind-of-but-not-quite see her in the corner of my mind.